jasonaaronwilson/omni-archive/README.md

 extraction.

-When some binary metadata is about a particular file in the archive, the key "for-file-name:" can be used (and
+When some binary metadata is about a particular file in the archive, the key "for-file-name:" can be used.

 The size: attribute must still be set as always and the mime-type: is super highly recommended for clarity.